Boeing reacts to racist incident at Everett plant

 His message added, without giving details, that Boeing has taken similar action for other cases in different parts of the company.

+In that second message, Calhoun referred to yet another incident of workplace racism.

+“About 10 days ago a Boeing employee made an abusive and harassing racial remark to a colleague in one of our facilities.,” Calhoun wrote then.
+“He was quickly suspended, never returned to the workplace, and is no longer a Boeing employee.”

-“Over the last few weeks the racial inequity our Black teammates face has been top of mind for many of us – and rightfully so,” Deal told employees.
-“Sadly, race-based harassment, intimidation and discrimination continue to exist in our society.”
+Deal, in his message Wednesday, wrote that “over the last few weeks the racial inequity our Black teammates face has been top of mind for many of us – and rightfully so.”

+“Sadly, race-based harassment, intimidation and discrimination continue to exist in our society,” he said.

-Describing these incidents as “disheartening and a stark reminder of how far our society has to go,” he asked employees to “respectfully stand up for our values” by speaking up when they witness acts of intimidation or harassment at work and by reporting such behavior.
+Describing the incidents within Boeing as “disheartening and a stark reminder of how far our society has to go,” he asked employees to “respectfully stand up for our values” by speaking up when they witness acts of intimidation or harassment at work and by reporting such behavior.

 “I also encourage all of us to listen, learn and talk about the racial inequity and injustice faced by teammates of color,” Deal added.